jeffreyperdue/ase-420-team-project/docs/progress_reports_anna/sprint2-plan-anna.md

      - 1.3.
 As a developer, I want to add multipliers for clearing multiple lines (2, 3, 4) so that the scoring system reflects increasing difficulty and rewards skilled play.
      - 1.4.
 As a developer, I want to integrate the scoring logic with the board so that points are only awarded after lines are validated and removed, ensuring accuracy.
      - 1.5.
 As a developer, I want to display the current score in the UI and persist it until reset so that players can see their progress throughout the game.
      - 1.6.
+As a developer, I want to display the high score of the current session in-game
+     - 1.7.
 As a developer, I want to write unit tests for the scoring logic (base, multipliers, edge cases) so that I can verify correctness and prevent regressions.

 ### Start Screen Requirements